PSLmodels/OG-Core/docs/book/content/contributing/contributor_guide.md

 (Sec_SimpleUsage)=
 ## Simple Usage

-`OG-Core` comes with an example run script [`OG-Core/run_examples/run_ogcore_example.py](https://github.com/PSLmodels/OG-Core/blob/master/run_examples/run_ogcore_example.py).
+`OG-Core` comes with an example run script [`OG-Core/run_examples/run_ogcore_example.py`](https://github.com/PSLmodels/OG-Core/blob/master/run_examples/run_ogcore_example.py).
 Running this script will solve for the current-law baseline steady state and transition path solution of a calibrated version of an economy as well as a simple reform (increasing the corporate income tax rate) version of the model with its corresponding steady-state and transition path solution.
 This example script saves the full set of model output from both baseline and reform runs of the model.
 It also creates a large number of commonly used analytical figures and tables.
 This example run script is a nice foundation for using the model to run your own customized simulations.
 Below are the steps to running the example script.

+1. Navigate to your local `OG-Core` repository in the terminal of your local machine and activate the `ogcore-dev` conda environment.
+If you have not created the `ogcore-dev` conda environment, follow steps 1-11 in Section {ref}`Sec_SetupGit` above.

+    ```
+    OG-Core$ conda activate ogcore-dev
+    ```

+2. Run the Python example script [`OG-Core/run_examples/run_ogcore_example.py`](https://github.com/PSLmodels/OG-Core/blob/master/run_examples/run_ogcore_example.py) by entering the following command in your terminal in your local machine `OG-Core` repository with the `ogcore-dev` conda environment activated.

+    ```
+    (ogcore-dev) OG-Core$ python ./run_examples/run_ogcore_example.py
+    ```

+This might take more than an hour to run despite being optimized to use up to seven cores on your machine for parallel processing.
+The full set of model input objects for the baseline simulation of the model are stored in a newly created Python pickle file at the following path `./OG-Core/run_examples/OUTPUT_BASELINE/model_params.pkl`.
+The baseline steady-state model output is stored in a newly created Python pickle file at the following path `/OG-Core/run_examples/OUTPUT_BASELINE/SS/SS_vars.pkl`.
+The baseline transition path model output is stored in a newly created Python pickle file at the following path `/OG-Core/run_examples/OUTPUT_BASELINE/TPI/TPI_vars.pkl`.

+The full set of model input objects for the reform simulation of the model are stored in a newly created Python pickle file at the following path `./OG-Core/run_examples/OUTPUT_REFORM/model_params.pkl`.
+The reform steady-state model output is stored in a newly created Python pickle file at the following path `/OG-Core/run_examples/OUTPUT_REFORM/SS/SS_vars.pkl`.
+The reform transition path model output is stored in a newly created Python pickle file at the following path `/OG-Core/run_examples/OUTPUT_REFORM/TPI/TPI_vars.pkl`.

+A large set of plots that compare the changes among key variables from the baseline simulation to the reform simulation are saved in the `/OG-Core/run_examples/run_example_plots` directory.
+And a `.csv`-file table of key macroeconomic variable changes over the budget window (10 years) and in the long-run steady state is saved at the following path `/OG-Core/run_examples/ogcore_example_output.csv`.

 (Sec_ContribFootnotes)=